What`s new in liver cancer research?

 There is always research going on in the area of liver cancer.
 Scientists are looking at the causes of liver cancer, ways to prevent it, and ways to improve treatments.

 Researchers are looking at ways to prevent or treat hepatitis before it causes liver cancer.
-Research is being done to make a vaccine to prevent hepatitis C. Progress is also being made in treating chronic hepatitis with drugs that make the patient's immune system stronger.
-Some believe that vaccines and better treatments for hepatitis could prevent about half of liver cancer cases worldwide.
+Research is being done to make a vaccine to prevent hepatitis C. Progress is also being made in treating chronic hepatitis infections.
+Some believe that vaccines and better treatments for hepatitis could prevent many cases of liver cancer worldwide.

 Finding liver cancer early

 Some new blood tests are being studied to see if they can find liver cancer earlier than the tests used now.

 New drugs are being made that work in a different way from standard chemo drugs.
 These newer drugs are aimed at (target) exact parts of cancer cells.

 Some newer drugs target tumor blood vessels.
 Liver tumors need new blood vessels to grow.
 The drug sorafenib (Nexavar), which is already used for some liver cancers that can't be removed, works partly by keeping new blood vessels from forming.
 This drug is now being studied to see if it is helpful earlier in the course of the disease.
 Doctors are also looking at whether giving it along with chemo or with other targeted drugs may help it work better.

 New forms of chemotherapy, used along with other treatments, are being tested in clinical trials.
 A small number of tumors respond to chemo, but chemo has not yet been shown to help patients live longer.